hellerve/blog/wip/Builtin_Goodies_III.md

 </div>

-I also learned that using `perf` on your Webfaction VM makes Webfaction unhappy and it will open tickets because you exceed your memory limit.
+I also learned that using `perf` on your Webfaction VM makes Webfaction unhappy, and it will open tickets because you exceed your memory limit.
 Oops.

 The performance gain seems to come largely from a decrease in cache load misses—you will also see an increase in cache loads, but this leads to a better memory access pattern.
-I would've liked to show you the output of `perf` with these misses enabled, but that'll have to wait until I have a Linux machine that will not blow up my hosting plan when I run tests on it.
+I would've liked to show you the output of `perf` with these misses enabled, but that'll have to wait until I have a Linux machine that will doesn't blow up my hosting plan when I run tests on it.

 ## A quick recap

-I ran into a lot of walls while testing whether the builtin was any good.
-It turns out that most applications don't need manual prefetching—which is fairly obvious if you think about how smart compilers are about this—, and it is hard to find a problem with random enough memory accesses to validate claims of speedup.
+I ran into a lot of walls while testing the builtin.
+It turns out that most applications don't need manual prefetching—which is fairly obvious if you think about how smart compilers are in this regard—, and it's hard to find a problem with random enough memory accesses to validate claims of speedup.
 Chances are that your codebase has only a very limited set of sections where optimizing in this way makes sense, and I wouldn't spend much time on it.